 (iii) The total number of instantaneous cooling air temperature readings (1Hz) with a value lower than 18 °C or higher than 28 °C shall be less than 1583 for the WLTP-Brake cycle of the emissions measurement section (soaking sections not included).

-(f) If the average or the instantaneous cooling air temperature falls out of the limits specified in this paragraph, the test is invalid.
+(f) If the average or the instantaneous cooling air temperature falls out of the limits specified in this paragraph, the test shall be invalid.

 7.2.1.2.
 Cooling Air Humidity

-Cooling air relative humidity shall be constant throughout the entire brake emissions test.
+Cooling air relative humidity shall be constant as defined below.
 The testing facility shall carry out the following steps:

 (a) Set the relative humidity of the cooling air to a nominal value of 50 per cent.
 The average cooling air humidity shall not deviate more than ±5 per cent of the nominal value.
 Testing facilities shall aim for keeping the relative humidity as close as possible to the target value of 50 per cent;

-(b) Calculate and report the average relative humidity of the cooling air in all sections as defined in Table 13.6. in paragraph 13.4.;
+(b) The average cooling air relative humidity requirements defined in point (a) of this paragraph apply to all sections of the brake emissions test including cooling air adjustment, bedding procedure, and emissions measurement (soaking sections not included);

-(c) The average cooling air relative humidity requirements defined in point (a) of this paragraph apply to all sections of the brake emissions test including cooling air adjustment, bedding procedure, and emissions measurement (soaking sections not included);
+(c) Calculate and report the average relative humidity of the cooling air in all sections as defined in Table 13.6. in paragraph 13.4.;

-(d) The instantaneous cooling air relative humidity shall not deviate more than ±30 per cent of the nominal value;
+(d) The instantaneous cooling air relative humidity shall not deviate more than ±30 per cent of the nominal value.
+If the instantaneous cooling air relative humidity deviates more than ±30 per cent from the nominal value, the testing facility shall ensure that the provisions described in point (e) of this paragraph are met;

 (e) The instantaneous cooling air relative humidity may deviate more than ±30 per cent of the nominal value (RH < 20 % or RH > 80 %) for no longer than 10 per cent of the duration of the test (soaking sections not included), provided that the average relative humidity meets the requirements defined in point (a) of this paragraph: